emilybelleyu/skintimate/README.md

   - Lists "free from" ingredients the product does not contain.
   - Sorts ingredients by hazard level.
 - Collapsible categories for easy viewing.
-- Skin type indicators (Dry, Oily, Sensitive).
+- Skin type indicators (Dry, Oily, Combination, Sensitive).
 - Attribute details view for more information.

 ## Usage